rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

 ### BOSH Agents

+BOSH is the "lifecycle manager".

 BOSH deploys agent software on each part of the system, so that if one piece fails, the agent can quickly alert operators and perhaps even automatically repair the problem.

+You do not need special permissions to use them in your manifests or push command correct.
 You only need special permissions to add, move, or delete them.
-You do not need special permissions to use them in your manifests or push command correct.